Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Simulation Study

 \section{Simulation Study}

-In this simulation study, we assess the accuracy and computational efficiency of our proposed graph recovery algorithms: the birth-death and the reversible jump MCMC search algorithms enhanced with MPL estimation.
-These algorithms are respectively referred to as BD-MPL (outlined in Algorithm \ref{alg:BDMCMC}) and RJ-MPL (outlined in Algorithm \ref{alg:RJMCMC}).
-To gain a comprehensive understanding, we compare the results with three state-of-the-art Bayesian approaches.
+We assess the accuracy and computational efficiency of BD-MPL (Algorithm \ref{alg:BDMCMC}) and RJ-MPL (Algorithm \ref{alg:RJMCMC}) with three state-of-the-art Bayesian approaches\footnote{For comparisons with frequentist methods such as the graphical lasso \citep{friedman2008sparse}, we refer the reader to \citet{vogels2024bayesian}.}.
 The first is the birth-death MCMC algorithm (BD) introduced by \citet{mohammadi2015bayesianStructure} and \citet{mohammadi2023accelerating}.
-The second is a method established by \citet{wang15} (SS), which employs a block Gibbs sampler based on the spike-and-slab prior distribution.
-The third is the B-CONCORD approach developed by \citet{jalali2020b}, which uses a generalized likelihood function together with a spike-and-slab prior distribution.
-The code for reproducing the results in this section is available on a publicly accessible GitHub page\footnote{\url{https://github.com/lucasvogels33/Large-scale-BSL-for-GGMs-using-MPL}}.
-All computations were performed on the University of Amsterdam's supercomputer (Snellius system) using one core on a Lenovo® ThinkSystem SR645 2.60 GHz Processor.
-The simulation parameters are detailed in Section \ref{sec:settings}, the performance metrics are discussed in Section \ref{sec:metrics}, and the findings are presented in Section \ref{sec:results}.
+The second method, SS, is established by \citet{wang15}, and it employs a block Gibbs sampler based on the spike-and-slab prior distribution.
+The third is the B-CON approach developed by \citet{jalali2020b}, which uses a generalized likelihood function together with a spike-and-slab prior distribution.